Purdue-CS193/homework-0-SebRodDev/index.md

 ### Numbered List of Favorite Things

 1. the homework assignments have clear instructions
-2. Lectures are not in the early morning
+2. Lectures are not in the morning

 **Bold** and _Italic_ and `Code` text